-Potential customers are going to base their decisions on online reviews.
-In fact, 93% of customers read online reviews for local businesses.
 They’re looking to see if your company has reviews, how many you have, how highly you’re rated, and any negative feedback.

 How to Respond to Negative Reviews

-How you respond to a negative review is what matters, and it can redeem your company in the eyes of the customer who didn’t enjoy your product or service.
-45% of customers are likely to visit a business that responds to bad reviews.
+In fact, 45% of customers are likely to visit a business that responds to bad reviews.
 Of those customers who leave negative reviews, 43% would change their review if satisfied with a company’s response.